-- (1) REGULAR SITE INSPECTION: Regular site inspections of all single-family home construction sites will be made by the ARB.
-Compliance with the furnished Construction Guidelines and the permitted construction plans will be checked and reviewed on a regular basis. - 2 SPECIAL SITE INSPECTION: A special inspection of a specific site will be made upon receipt of a request for such an inspection which sites a specific violation.

-3 VIOLATIONS: Violations that are discovered at a site will be photographed and described on a preprinted report form.
+- 1 REGULAR SITE INSPECTION: Regular site inspections of all single-family home construction sites will be made by the ARB.
+Compliance with the furnished Construction Guidelines and the permitted construction plans will be checked and reviewed on a regular basis. - 2 SPECIAL SITE INSPECTION: A special inspection of a specific site will be made upon receipt of a request for such an inspection which cites a specific violation. - 3) VIOLATIONS: Violations that are discovered at a site will be photographed and described on a preprinted report form. - 4 NOTICE: A notice will be sent to the Contractor for the first violation of the Construction

-- NOTICE: A notice will be sent to the Contractor for the first violation of the Construction Guidelines requesting correction of the violations.
-Copies will also be sent to the Owner and Architect. - (5) FINES: Once the initial notice has been sent to the contractors, all future violations of the Construction Guidelines and all unauthorized exterior changes to the approved building plan will be photographed, written on a report form, and a fine levied against the deposit posted.
+Guidelines, requesting correction of the violation (copies will be sent to the Owner and Architect). - 5 FINES: Once one notice has been sent to the contractors, all future violations of the Construction Guidelines and all noncompliant elements or unauthorized exterior changes to the approved building plan will be photographed, written on a report form, and a fine levied against the deposit posted.
 Additional fines may be levied as well.
-A copy of the report form will be sent to the Contractor, Architect, and Property Owner.

-(6) EACH VIOLATION: Each violation which is not corrected within ten (10) days will be again photographed, documented, and a new fine will be levied.

-(7) APPEALS: An appeal of a fine or decision must be made in writing to the Kiawah Island Architectural Review Board Chairman within ten (10) days of issue.
+A copy of the report form will be sent to the Contractor, Architect, and Property Owner. - 6 EACH VIOLATION: Each violation which is not corrected within ten (10) days will be again photographed, documented, and a new fine will be levied. - 7 APPEALS: An appeal of a fine or decision must be made in writing to the Cassique Architectural Review Board Chairman within ten (10) days of issue.
 An appointment may be scheduled during an ARB Meeting for discussion of the issue.
-The subsequent determination will be final and binding to all concerned.

-(8) LEGAL ACTION: The ARB may elect to pursue legal action if it feels that it is appropriate.
+The subsequent determination will be final and binding to all concerned. - 8 LEGAL ACTION: The ARB may elect to pursue legal action if it feels that it is appropriate. - a.

-- a.
 The ARB will assess fines on a case-by-case basis and may pursue legal action if necessary. - b.
 The amounts of the fines are subject to periodic increases at the sole discretion of the ARB.